CaptainCrowbar/rs-io/docs/channel.md

 after the time of construction.
 Multiple ticks may be delivered at once (represented by repeated calls to wait functions returning success immediately) if multiple intervals have elapsed since the last check.
+Optionally a limited number of ticks can be specified in the constructor; the channel will automatically close itself after the specified number of ticks have been delivered.

 The `next()` function returns the time of the next tick (this may be in the past if multiple ticks are pending); `flush()` discards any pending ticks.